picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in wordpress theme folder.

 == Changelog ==

+= 0.14.1 =
+* Fixed "Show the title of the category with a link to the category" code (catlink param), it broke on some previous update, but now it's working again.
+Thanks Soccerwidow on the WP Forums for pointing this out.

 = 0.14 =
 * Added "post_type" and "post_parent" from the underlining "get_posts()" API to be usable within the short-code.
 By Martin Crawford, thanks!